 Set up a consultation and look at their previous work.
 Asking questions about their process and what to expect on the day will help you feel more confident about your decision.
 Once you have found someone whose work you love, discuss your plans in detail so they can be prepared for the day.

 6. Do a walkthrough with your photographer

-During the walkthrough, show your photographer any specific spots that are important to you.
+During the walkthrough, show your photographer any specific spots important to you.
 This could be where you met, had your first kiss, or other significant places in your relationship.
-You might also want to point out any potential hazards, such as stairs, people walking by, or anything else that could ruin the moment.
+You might also want to point out potential hazards, such as stairs, people walking by, or anything else that could ruin the moment.

 7. Have a backup plan

 No matter how much you plan, there is always a chance that something could go wrong on the day of your proposal.
 For this reason, it is essential to have a backup plan.
 This could be as simple as having a friend on standby to help with any last-minute problems or choosing an alternative location in unfavorable weather.